-Is there anything better than spaghetti and meatballs for dinner on a cold, autumn evening?
-These simmer all day so the only thing you have to do is cook the pasta (or polenta) when you get home.
-If you’re doing these during the week, follow the directions through step 6 the night before, then finish in the morning.
+Is there anything better than spaghetti and meatballs for dinner on a cold autumn evening?
+These simmer all day, so the only thing you have to do is cook the pasta (or polenta) when you get home.
+If you’re making these during the week, follow the directions through step 6 the night before, then finish in the morning.

 1. Grate the onion on a box grater (leaving the extra liquid behind) and use a microplane to grate the garlic (or you can mince it by hand).

-2. Heat the olive oil in a medium sauté pan, add the olive oil, onion and garlic and cook over medium heat for 5-7 minutes, or until the onion is just starting to brown.
+2. Heat the olive oil in a medium sauté pan, add the onion and garlic, and cook over medium heat for 5 to 7 minutes, or until the onion is just starting to brown.

-3. Add a large pinch of salt, the chili flakes, and fennel seeds, and cook another 3 minutes.
+3. Add a large pinch of salt, the chili flakes, and the fennel seeds and cook for another 3 minutes.
 Let cool for 5 minutes.

 4. Transfer half of this mixture to a large bowl, add the canned tomatoes, and use your hands to crush them a bit.

-5. Add the rest of onion mixture to another bowl along with all the remaining ingredients.
+5. Add the rest of the onion mixture to another bowl, along with all the remaining ingredients.
 Use your hands or a wooden spoon to mix everything together.

 6. Shape the mixture into 24 golf-ball-size meatballs.

-7. Heat the sauté pan over medium high heat, add a splash of olive oil, and begin searing the meatballs, just to brown them a bit.
+7. Heat the sauté pan over medium-high heat, add a splash of olive oil, and begin searing the meatballs in batches, just to brown them a bit.

-8. As you brown the meatballs, transfer to the crockpot and continue with the next batch.
-When all the meatballs are browned and in the crockpot, pour over the tomato sauce and set the crockpot to the slow cook low setting.
-Cook for 6 hours.
+8. As you brown the meatballs, transfer them to a Crock-Pot and then continue with the next batch.
+Once all the meatballs are browned and in the Crock-Pot, pour over the tomato sauce and cook on low for 6 hours.

 9. Serve over polenta, with homemade focaccia, or with spaghetti.